 What/who is the Ethics Officer?

 The Public Service Act (PSA) encourages Government of Nunavut (GN) employees to come forward if they believe that wrongdoing has happened, or is about to happen in the workplace.
-The GN Ethics Officer is responsible to review these complaints under the PSA.
+The GN's Ethics Officer is responsible to review these complaints under the PSA.

 What is a disclosure of wrongdoing?

-A disclosure of wrongdoing is a provision of information by a public servant that informs GN officials of another public servant’s behavior, which fits the definition of wrongdoing as outlined in the PSA.
+A disclosure of wrongdoing is a provision of information by a public servant that informs GN officials of another public servant’s behaviour, which fits the definition of wrongdoing as outlined in the PSA.
 The employee must reasonably believe that the wrongdoing has happened, or is about to happen.
 Disclosures must be made in good faith and in accordance with the PSA.